au-research/raido/api-svc/v1-ddb-migration/readme.md

 On a Windows 10 machine with Docker Desktop, the postgres
 ## Tasks

-TODO:STO WIP, not ready to run yet, only does RaidTable

 * checkS3Files
   * run through files checking for bad data, output errors to file
 * importS3Files